lucasdiedrich/gnome-display-switcher/README.md

-# Gnome-shell - Display Switcher Extension
+# DISABLED!!!! - Gnome-shell - Display Switcher Extension

+!!!!!attention!!!!!!
+*This extension will be disabled since this functionalty is available at Gnome 3.26+.
+To use Gnome just press 'Super' + P and hold Super.*

 Display Switcher is an extension for gnome-shell 3.12+ that provides an easy and fast way to switch your display monitors.